Harshitaarora29/Flipkart_Automation/FresherTraining_ExitTest_3185060/Readme.md

 ![Jenkins Setup](./photo/Screenshot2.png)

 #### Packages description
-* com.Flipkart_selenium_Pages- Defining all the pages actions and the respective object repository.
+* com.FresherTraining_ExitTest_Pages- Defining all the pages actions and the respective object repository.
-* com.Flipkart_selenium_utils- Defining all the utilities needed for the tests.
+* com.FresherTraining_ExitTest_utils- Defining all the utilities needed for the tests.
-* com.FLipkart_selenium_tests- Defining all the pages tests and assertions.
+* com.FresherTraining_ExitTest_tests- Defining all the pages tests and assertions.

 #### Tests.java files description
 **Base_Test** : The main class which defines-